-The county Health Departments and its affiliates, Federally Qualified Health Centers and Rural Health Centers can process PE Medicaid applications for Women's Health Medicaid (WHM).
+The county Health Departments and its affiliates, Federally Qualified Health Centers (FQHC) and Rural Health Centers (RHC) can process PE Medicaid applications for Women's Health Medicaid (WHM).
 WHM is for women with a diagnosis of breast or cervical cancer currently receiving treatment.
 The county Health Department or Federally Qualified Health Center sends the PE application to the Right from the Start Medical Assistance (RSM) Group's Morrow Office for a complete eligibility determination to be processed within 10 days.
-These applications do not go to DFCS for Medical Assistance.
+These applications do not go to the Division of Family and Children Service (DFCS) for Medical Assistance.